BandwidthOnDemand/nsi-node/README.md

 ### Create chart configuration

-The `create-config.sh` script creates a NSI-node chart configuration.Additional debug output can be enabled with the `-d` switch.
+The `create-config.sh` script creates a NSI-node chart configuration.
+Additional debug output can be enabled with the `-d` switch.
 By default it will use the certificates and templates from the `config` folder, an alternate config folder location can be specified with the `-c` switch.
 Creating a chart config